 1) Prior to submission, the nominator should ensure that the nominee is available to attend the CiS Southern Conference (usually during October or early in November).

 2) The nominator must also ensure that 2 referees will send an assessment of the candidate’s suitability for the award by 7th April.

 3) Nominations should be sent to the Executive Officer together with an up to date curriculum vitae of the candidate and details of the two referees.

-Nominations will be considered in March by a selection committee appointed by the CiS Executive Committee, and a recommendation made to the Trustees in April.
+Nominations will be considered in April by a selection committee appointed by the CiS Executive Committee, and a recommendation made to the Trustees.